 - A valid request can be sent through the open proxy

 - A valid response is received within 3 seconds

 - The response has not been corrupted and does not contain malicious code

-- The IP is not on a list known abusive IP address
+- The IP is not on a list of known abusive IP addresses